Helen Kapstein

 Bio

 Helen Kapstein is a Professor in the English Department at John Jay College, The City University of New York.
 She earned her PhD in English and Comparative Literature from Columbia University.
-A postcolonial scholar, her areas of interest include South African literature and culture, cultural and media studies, and tourism and museum studies.
-Her book, Postcolonial Nations, Islands, and Tourism: Reading Real and Imagined Spaces, was published in 2017 (paperback 2019) by Rowman & Littlefield International.
-Current projects include a postcolonial reading of the Brontes' juvenilia and a theory of Nigerian petrofiction.
+A postcolonial scholar, her areas of interest include cultural and media studies, tourism and museum studies, and eco- and petro-criticism.
+Her first book, Postcolonial Nations, Islands, and Tourism: Reading Real and Imagined Spaces, was published in 2017 (paperback 2019) by Rowman & Littlefield International.
+Current projects include a theory of Nigerian literary and cultural production, in contract with West Virginia University Press’s Energy and Society series.
 Her work has appeared in Postcolonial Text, English Studies in Canada, and Safundi: The Journal of South African and American Studies, among other venues.
-She is Immediate Past President of the Cultural Studies Association.
+In addition to her scholarly work, her public-facing writing includes recent pieces in Ms. magazine, Hyperallergic, and The Conversation.
+She is a Past President of the Cultural Studies Association.
+On sabbatical, 2023-4.

 JJC Affiliations